-Bia hoi has never been so popular in Hanoi.
-Wine bars and gastro pubs have been popping up in cities right across Asia in recent years.
-But while microbrewery craft beers and obscure French organic biodynamic wines have taken the region by storm, in Hanoi, Vietnam, the bia hoi joint reigns supreme.
+Bia hoi has never been so popular in Hanoi in Vietnam.
+Wine bars and gastro pubs have been popping up in cities right across Southeast Asia in recent years, and Hanoi is no exception.
+But while microbrewery craft beers and obscure French organic biodynamic wines have taken the region by storm, in Hanoi the bia hoi joint reigns supreme.

-Bia hoi or ‘fresh beer’ is the Hanoi’s drink of choice — for locals and visitors alike.
-Trust us, we spent three months downing the stuff.
+Bia hoi or ‘fresh beer’ is a thirst-quenching draught beer and it’s Hanoi’s drink of choice – for locals and visitors alike.
+Trust us, we spent three months drinking bia hoi and seeking out the best bia hoi joints for a magazine story on bia hoi during our time renting an apartment on Food Street in Hanoi.

-Bia hoi refers to the refreshingly light, chilled, straw-coloured draught beer, as well as the no-frills neighbourhood drinking spots where you’ll finding yourself throwing them back.
-For instance, your new friends might say to you “Let’s go for bia hoi!” or “Let’s head to the bia hoi!”
-Befriend some Vietnamese and that’s what you’ll hear often.
+Bia hoi refers to the refreshingly light, chilled, straw-coloured ‘gassed beer’ or keg beer, as well as the no-frills neighbourhood drinking spots or beer halls where you’ll finding yourself throwing them back.
+For instance, your new Vietnamese friends might say to you “Let’s go for bia hoi!” or “Let’s head to the bia hoi!”
+Befriend some locals and you’ll hear that often.

-Bia hoi is so popular in Vietnam it apparently dominates some 30% of the country’s beer market.
+Bia hoi is so popular in Vietnam it dominated 30% of the country’s beer market at the time we researched this story.
 Considering roughly half of Vietnam’s population of over 90-something million people are in the peak beer-drinking ages of 20- to 40-years old, that’s a lot of bia hoi being downed each day.

-The popularity of bia hoi is partly explained by its price — the dirt-cheap brew was selling for about 8,000 Vietnamese Dong or under 40 US cents a glass when we were there last year, making it one of the world’s cheapest beers.
+The popularity of bia hoi is partly explained by its price – the dirt-cheap draught beef was selling for about 8,000 Vietnamese Dong or under 40 US cents a glass when we were living in Hanoi, making it one of the world’s cheapest beers.

 Its popularity is also explained by its taste.
 Lightly carbonated with a fine white head that quickly disappears, the light golden brew is clear, crisp and clean to taste.
 The thirst-quenching beer is so easily quaffed because it’s so low in alcohol — just 2.5-4.5%.

-The occupants of bia hoi joints will be holding green-ish recycled-glass tumblers, complete with bubbles and chips that easily crack — take care — and nibbling on pumpkin seeds, peanuts or rice crackers.
+The occupants of these boisterous beer halls will be holding greenish recycled glass tumblers, complete with bubbles and chips that easily crack – take care – and nibbling on pumpkin seeds, peanuts or rice crackers.

 The bia hoi interior might be tiny – little more than an area for storing kegs, pouring beers and washing glasses — or it could be enormous, crammed with stainless steel tables and kid-size plastic chairs.

-Sit inside and you’ll be rubbing shoulders with locals who’ll soon be showing you how to eat and, later, shouting you glasses of the amber stuff.(Yes, we know from experience.)
+Sit inside and you’ll be rubbing shoulders with locals who’ll soon be showing you what to order, how to eat it, how to drink bia hoi, and, later, shouting you glasses of the amber stuff.(Yes, we know from experience.)

 The low price is what has made bia hoi the people’s beer, which is fitting for Hanoi, the city where communist revolutionary leader Ho Chi Minh proclaimed Independence of the Democratic Republic of Vietnam on Ba Dinh Square on September 2nd 1945, leading to North Vietnam’s secession from the South.